 Risk Response to Risk 10.
 The Group holds confidential information for Within the Cpl Group the issue of data protection clients, candidates, suppliers and staff.
 Today's is paramount and the Group has appointed Mazars online environment presents a very real threat of Ireland as Data Protection Officer.
 Access to Cpl cyber-attacks.
 Such an event would prove not only databases is strictly controlled and only granted based financially costly but simultaneously detrimental on business need and privacy policy.
 Data protection to the reputation of the Group. training is provided to all employees and mandatory compliance testing is now in place.
 In 2016 the Office of the Data Protection Commissioner published a very positive report on how data protection is managed and designed into the Group's business flows.

-11. The Group is a cash generative business with significant cash on hand and on deposit in bank accounts.
+11. The Group is a cash generative business with The Group has qualified and experienced staff, with significant cash on hand and on deposit in bank segregation of duties and multiple approval levels for accounts. receipts and payments of cash.
+The Group spreads